Friedrich Hayek: Recognition

-Hayek was appointed a Companion of Honour (CH) in the 1984 Birthday Honours by Elizabeth II on the advice of British Prime Minister Margaret Thatcher for his "services to the study of economics".
+Hayek was appointed a Member of the Order of the Companions of Honour (CH) in the 1984 Birthday Honours on the advice of British Prime Minister Margaret Thatcher for his "services to the study of economics".
 Hayek had hoped to receive a baronetcy and after being awarded the CH sent a letter to his friends requesting that he be called the English version of Friedrich (i.e. Frederick) from now on.
 After his twenty-minute audience with the Queen, he was "absolutely besotted" with her according to his daughter-in-law Esca Hayek.
 Hayek said a year later that he was "amazed by her.
 That ease and skill, as if she'd known me all my life".
 The audience with the Queen was followed by a dinner with family and friends at the Institute of Economic Affairs.
 When later that evening Hayek was dropped off at the Reform Club, he commented: "I've just had the happiest day of my life".

 In 1991, President George H. W. Bush awarded Hayek the Presidential Medal of Freedom, one of the two highest civilian awards in the United States, for a "lifetime of looking beyond the horizon".

-Death

-Hayek died on 23 March 1992, aged 92, in Freiburg, Germany and was buried on 4 April in the Neustift am Walde cemetery in the northern outskirts of Vienna according to the Catholic rite.
-In 2011, his article "The Use of Knowledge in Society" was selected as one of the top 20 articles published in The American Economic Review during its first 100 years.